 Liza Tretyakova is a freelance illustrator from Russia with a degree in Illustration from Plymouth University.
 She makes illustrations for children’s books and also does projects in advertising.

 With each featured illustrator comes a new story to tell.
 All of these artists create dynamic, emotive scenes that capture the attention of not only the children that read the stories, but adults who are lucky enough to see their work too.
-These children’s book illustrators are all available for bookings, so seize the opportunity and reach out to the perfect illustrator who can undoubtedly bring your story to life.
+These are some of the best children’s book illustrators from around the world and are all available for bookings, so seize the opportunity and reach out to the perfect illustrator who can undoubtedly bring your story to life.